W-Seiffert/gesta-francorum/README.md

 ( . . . )

 * For further information concerning the editorial approach, including the encoding of the text, please refer to the project’s **Documentation**. (= to be added soon)
-* For further information concerning the text of the Gesta Francorum, its transmission and historical as well as literary placement, please refer to (especially the introductory section of) the **Commentary**. (= to be added soon)
+* For further information concerning the text of the *Gesta Francorum*, its transmission and historical as well as literary placement, please refer to (especially the introductory section of) the **Commentary**. (= to be added soon)

 ## Progress